Our Guides, Staff and Associates

 Back in the Emeryville office, we plan and organize your trips with exacting detail.
 We build and maintain close relationships with each vendor to ensure you get the best service through our partnerships.
 INCA employees regularly travel to the destinations to further their knowledge of the wildlife, guides, museums, site visits, yachts, hotel accommodations and trip content to make sure our adventures are continuing to exceed INCA standards.

-Richard has also been guiding expeditions in Antarctica for over 18 years.
-He has been an expedition leader on four different ships and is a veteran of nearly 60 round trips to the Antarctic.
-Additionally, he has done research with the Antarctic Site Inventory for Oceanites (funded by the National Science Foundation).
+Richard has also been an expedition leader on four different ships and is a veteran of nearly 60 Antarctic expeditions.
+As a Research Associate for the Oceanites Foundation, Richard has conducted research for the Antarctic Site Inventory, funded by the National Science Foundation since 1992.

 An avid astronomer, Richard has ground his own telescope lenses, constructed telescopes and taught astronomy classes for the Galápagos National Park Naturalists Course.
 He has travelled internationally to witness and photograph 7 total solar eclipses.
 Richard is also an active pilot with land and seaplane ratings in the US and Ecuador, and also serves as a patrol plane pilot with Galápagos National Park Service.